-Reporting hazards, incidences, injuries and unsafe practices or equipment
+4.7 Reporting hazards, incidences and injuries

-Volunteers must document and report all hazards, incidents, near misses, injuries, unsafe practices and equipment to Council within 24 hours.
+Volunteers must document and report all hazards, incidents, near misses and injuries to Council within 24 hours.
 If after hours, the volunteer is to report this via the after-hours service by phoning Council's switch (02) 4988 0255.
 Council's Responsible Officers are to then ensure that the incident is managed in line with Port Stephens Council Risk Incident/Hazard Reporting and Investigation Procedure.

-The purpose of reporting these things is twofold.
+The purpose of reporting hazards, incidents, injuries and near misses is twofold.
 Firstly, Council has a responsibility to manage our workers and volunteers, and this cannot be done unless we know about them.
 Most importantly though, it provides information which can be used to ensure the same type of situations do not re-occur.

-With regard to Section 355 Committees, Risk Incident/Hazard Report books have been issued to all committees, or can be obtained from the Volunteers Coordinator.
+With regard to Section 355 Committees, Risk Incident/Hazard Report books have been issued to all committees, or can be obtained from the Volunteer Coordinator.
+All completed Incident Report Forms should be forwarded to the relevant officer from your committee, and/or your Council Responsible Officer.